It's unlawful to discriminate against employees with protected characteristics. Below, we unpack these traits and how to improve workplace diversity.

 Disability protection covers physical, mental, and sensory impairments that have a substantial, long-term impact on daily activities.
 Employers are legally required to make reasonable adjustments for disabled employees.
 By creating an accessible work environment, organisations demonstrate their commitment to equality.

-This characteristic protects employees who are married or in a civil partnership from unfair treatment in the workplace.
+This protects employees who are married or in a civil partnership from unfair treatment in the workplace.
 While it primarily applies to employment, it’s important for policies to be inclusive of all forms of legal unions.

-Sexual orientation protections cover all orientations, ensuring no one faces discrimination for who they are or whom they love.
+This covers all orientations, ensuring no one faces discrimination for who they are or whom they love.
 Workplaces should promote acceptance by supporting LGBTQ+ initiatives and fostering open dialogue.

 Example: Ignoring homophobic comments in the workplace could contribute to a hostile environment, breaching the Equality Act.